 An organisation with over 20,000 staff and students and over 350 buildings sometimes has to deal with major incidents and more rarely a crisis.
 The University has considered how it will respond to different types of crisis or incident.

-The University of Bristol's Incident & Crisis Management Framework (ICMF) is the framework for command, control, co-ordination and communication of the response to an incident or crisis affecting the University, its staff and/or students.
+The University of Bristol's Incident and Crisis Management Framework (ICMF) is the framework for command, control, co-ordination and communication of the response to an incident or crisis affecting the University, its staff and/or students.
 The University of Bristol Incident Management Team (IMT) or the Crisis Management Team (CMT) are responsible for managing the response to an incident or crisis respectively, using this ICMF as a tool.

 Business continuity management (BCM) is an important process for any large organisation.
 The University has considered its critical functions and has a number of continuity plans in place to address these issues and aid recovery following a crisis.
 The Government have developed a Business Continuity Management Toolkit which can be referred to when developing business continuity plans.